liviubalan/liviubalan.com-vagrant-ubuntu/README.md

 One of the cool parts of this project is that you can use incremental development in order to follow the tutorials in a fixed order.
 The tutorials from [www.liviubalan.com](http://www.liviubalan.com/) are numbered starting from "1" and correspond to the # title part.
-In order to use incremental development most of the time all you have to do is to change the **LIV_TUT_NO_START** and **LIV_TUT_NO_STOP** configuration options above and after this you will have 2
+In order to use incremental development, most of the time all you have to do is to change the **LIV_TUT_NO_START** and **LIV_TUT_NO_STOP** configuration options above and after this you will have 2
 options: